 Dao is one syllable.
 It rhymes with wow!

 I’ve heard it pronounced to rhyme with “mayo” which, although fun, is not quite correct.

 Recently, I earned “thirty-something” status.
 I may look like a teenager but am one no longer (except maybe on the inside)!

 ♥ Are you published?

-My YA epic fantasy duology FOREST OF A THOUSAND LANTERNS sold in a three-book deal this summer to Philomel Books, an imprint of Penguin Random House!
+My YA epic fantasy duology FOREST OF A THOUSAND LANTERNS sold in a three-book deal in the summer of 2016 to Philomel Books, an imprint of Penguin Random House!
 Book 1 will be released on October 10, 2017!

-♥ Can I have a free copy of your book?
+♥ Can I have a free hardcover copy of your book?

 I would appreciate it if you supported me by buying my book!
 I am totally happy to sign your purchased copy, doodle on it, put stickers on it… but please don’t ask me to give you something free of charge that I have worked so hard on.

 My publisher will give me a few copies to keep, but if I want more than that, I’ll have to pay for them, too.

 If you want to see more books from me, buying my work will show my publisher there’s interest and help keep me in business.
 Thank you for understanding!